 Check exhibitions, collections, events on the Taichung Art Museum website

 National Museum of Natural Science

 If you’re traveling with kids, don’t miss the Science Museum.
 It has interactive exhibits, an Imax Space Theater, and a life-sized dinosaur reconstruction.
 Even if you’re not traveling with kids, the area around the museum is nice and quiet.
-Great place to enjoy nature in the city.
+Great place to enjoy nature in the city and take an evening stroll.
 The walk to or from the Art Museum along the Green Belt is beautiful.

 1 Guanqian Road, Taichung

 Tue-Sun, 8am-5pm; admission adult/kid NT100/50, Imax NT70/30; city bus #88, 103

 National Botanical Garden